Kym0211/offline-signing-toolkit/README.md

 *Purpose:* To prepare the vote transaction message without signing it.

-*Inputs:* Requires the sender pubkey, the Nonce Account Pubkey (from create-nonce.ts), Vote Token Mint Pubkey, Destination Pubkey (e.g., the 'YES' vote address), and the Amount of tokens to transfer.
+*Inputs:* Requires the sender pubkey, the Nonce Account Pubkey (from create-nonce.ts), Vote Token Mint Pubkey, Destination Pubkey, and the Amount of tokens to transfer.

 *How it Works:*